ongjq98/Contacless-table-ordering-system/README.md

 -- HOW TO RUN --
-pip install flask, psycopg2 (install modules) python main.py (run webserver on localhost:5000)
+pip install flask psycopg2 (install modules) python main.py (run webserver on localhost:5000)
 (if it has error 'ModuleNotFound', run "pip install <Module>")